benjhess/node-packer/node/doc/api/assert.md

 // AssertionError: { a: { b: 1 } } notDeepEqual { a: { b: 1 } }

 assert.notDeepEqual(obj1, obj2);
-// OK, obj1 and obj2 are not deeply equal
+// OK: obj1 and obj2 are not deeply equal

 assert.notDeepEqual(obj1, obj3);
 // AssertionError: { a: { b: 1 } } notDeepEqual { a: { b: 1 } }

 assert.notDeepEqual(obj1, obj4);
-// OK, obj1 and obj4 are not deeply equal
+// OK: obj1 and obj4 are not deeply equal
 ```

 If the values are deeply equal, an `AssertionError` is thrown with a `message`